googleanalytics/autotrack/docs/plugins/page-visibility-tracker.md

 ### How it works

-The `pageVisibilityTracker` plugin listens for [`visibilitychange`](https://developer.mozilla.org/en-US/docs/Web/Events/visibilitychange) events on the current page and sends hits to Google Analytics capturing how long the page was in each state.
+The `pageVisibilityTracker` plugin listens for [`visibilitychange`](https://developer.mozilla.org/en-US/docs/Web/Events/visibilitychange) events on the current page and sends hits to Google Analytics capturing how long the page was in the visible state.
 It also programmatically starts new sessions and sends new pageviews when the visibility state changes from hidden to visible (if the previous session has timed out).

+Optionally you can set [configuration options](#options) to let the `pageVisibilityTracker` plugin handle sending the initial pageview.
+When set, the plugin will send the initial pageview if the page is loaded in the visible state.
+If it's loaded in a background tab, the plugin will wait until the page is visible before sending the inital pageview.

+**Note:** if you configure the `pageVisibilityTracker` plugin to send the initial pageview, make sure you remove the `ga('send', 'pageview')` command from your tracking snippet.

 ### Impact on session and pageview counts

-When using the `pageVisibilityTracker` plugin, you'll probably notice an increase in your session and pageview counts.
-This is not an error, the reality is your current implementation (based just on pageloads) is likely underreporting these metrics.
+When using the `pageVisibilityTracker` plugin, you may notice an increase or decrease in session and pageview counts.
+This is not an error, the reality is your current implementation (based just on page loads) is likely inaccurate.

+If your users tend to leave your site open in a background tab and switch to it frequently, you'll likely notice an increase in session and pageview counts.
+By contrast, if a significant portion of your users load your site in a background tab and later close the tab without ever viewing the content, you'll likely see your session and pageview counts go down.

+**Note:** you can set the [`pageLoadMetricIndex`](#options) option to track page loads (via a [custom metric](https://support.google.com/analytics/answer/2709828)) separately from pageviews in the event you also want to know how often your pages are loaded.

 ## Usage